Lake water testing

 Water monitoring data for Osoyoos Lake collected by OLWQS:

 Each week between May and October, a crew of Society volunteers go out on the lake and test the water for temperature, depth, dissolved oxygen, pH, specific conductivity, and water clarity (secchi disc).
 Results are sent to the BC Ministry of Environment.
-The following are spreadsheets from five locations on Osoyoos Lake for the past six years.
-Click the tabs along the bottom of each page to see graphs and charts for monitored data.
+The following are spreadsheets from five locations on Osoyoos Lake beginning in 2011.

 Monthly average lake levels for Osoyoos Lake from the real-time monitoring station at Oroville, WA Osoyoos Lake Levels – daily average – real-time data and graphs from monitoring station in Oroville, Wa.
 Real-time temperature, elevations, and water flow for Osoyoos Lake from the monitoring station at Oroville, WA